-Whether you are taking a holiday or a work trip, you can still maintain good management of your asthma with some forward planning.
+Whether you are travelling for a holiday or a business trip, you can still maintain good management of your asthma with some forward planning.

 When you plan your trip, remember:

-- Weather or temperature changes can bring on asthma symptoms, especially when the air is cold and dry.
+- Weather changes can bring on asthma symptoms, especially when the air is cold and dry.

-- All beds and pillows harbour dust mites, unless they are treated with a microbial compound (for example, Ultra Fresh) which inhibits their growth.
+- All beds and pillows can harbour dust mites.
 Be wary of hotels that look unclean.

-- Scuba diving is dangerous for a person with asthma and should be avoided completely.
-Go snorkelling instead.
+- Scuba diving is dangerous for a person with asthma and should be avoided completely – try snorkelling instead.

-- Be aware that different countries and cities have different allergens, such as pollen in the air, which may trigger asthma symptoms or an allergic reaction.
+- Be aware that different countries and cities have different allergens in the air, which may trigger asthma symptoms or an allergic reaction.

 Visit your doctor before you go

-Prior to taking your trip, visit your doctor for a check-up.
-It’s important that your day-to-day asthma is under control before you leave home.
-Make sure your management and action plans are up to date.
-If you don’t already know, ask your doctor about strategies to handle your asthma if it deteriorates while on your trip.
+Before taking your trip, visit your doctor to make sure your asthma is under control well before you leave.
+Make sure your asthma action plan is up to date and, if you don’t already know, ask your doctor about strategies to handle your asthma if it worsens while on your trip.

-Ask your doctor to write up a report on your asthma.
-This report should include your medical history, the severity of your condition and what treatment you need in case of medical attention.
-Carry this document with you at all times, in case of an emergency.
+Ask your doctor to write up a report on your asthma that includes your medical history, the severity of your condition, your current medications and what treatment you need in case of medical attention.
+Carry this document with you at all times in case of an emergency.
 You might need to present your doctor’s report to international customs officials if they question your medication.